-When you save an image or video clip, the camera stores the image/video file in the image archive on the memory card.
-You can open an image in the image archive and, for example, select another image mode, apply color alarms, and add measurement tools.
-You can also open and play saved video clips.
+When you save a video clip or an image, the camera stores the video/image file in the image archive on the memory card.
+You can open and play saved video clips in the image archive.
+You can also open an image and, for example, change the color palette, apply another image mode, and add measurement tools.

 In the camera, the image archive is called Gallery.
 The Gallery can include one or several folders.
-New images and video clips will be saved to the active folder, at the top of the Gallery.
+New video clips and images will be saved to the active folder, at the top of the Gallery.
 You can create new folders, rename a folder, change the active folder, move files between the folders, and delete folders.

-10.1.1 Managing folders via soft button
+17.1.1 Managing folders via soft button